When should you spring clean?

 Shake the dirty pillowcase outside, then toss it in the laundry.

 How to wash your walls

 This can be a sprawling task, depending on the size of your home.
-Make it manageable by doing one room at a time.
-To prepare, grab a soft sponge or a cloth.
-Fill a pail half-full with warm water and add a gentle cleanser like dish soap or a multipurpose cleaner.
+To prepare, grab a long-handled duster, soft sponge or cloth and that same trusty stepladder.
+Start by running the duster over all the walls to remove any spider webs, etc. Fill a pail half-full with warm water and add a gentle cleanser like dish soap or Amway Home™ L.O.C.™ Multi-Purpose Cleaner and start wiping down the walls.
 Once you wash a section, wipe it with a damp cloth and let it dry.